code-at-the-edge/curriculum-materials/README.md

 ``` shell
 hugo new --kind lesson courses/intro-workshop/LESSON-TITLE
 ```
 a new directory with the relevant content will be created as `courses/intro-workshop/LESSON-TITLE` and you can work there directly

-### viewing your work
+### Viewing Your Work

 Hugo should update automagically in your browser!